Write a SQL query to delete all duplicate email entries in a table named Person, keeping only unique emails based on its smallest Id.

 | Id | Email | +----+------------------+ | 1 | john@example.com | | 2 | bob@example.com | | 3 | john@example.com | +----+------------------+ Id is the primary key column for this table.

-For example, after running your query, the above Person
+For example, after running your query, the above Person table should have the following rows:

 +----+------------------+ | Id | Email | +----+------------------+ | 1 | john@example.com | | 2 | bob@example.com | +----+------------------+